Do you remember what your body felt like at 40?

 It can be hard to stick to an exercise routine if it feels like a chore.
 In fact, lack of motivation is one of the biggest barriers to exercise that older adults face.
 But studies show the importance of enjoyment when engaging in physical exercise — the more you enjoy it, the more likely you’ll do it.

-Maybe running outside in the fresh air makes you feel energized?
+Maybe some cardio exercises outside in the fresh air make you feel energized?
 Maybe a weight-lifting session at the gym keeps your mood elevated?
 Or do you prefer to engage in some light stretches at home?

 Whatever it may be, find a form of exercise that suits your needs and schedule, then commit to it consistently.

 #3 Put It in Your Calendar

 If you don’t plan your workouts, there’s a great chance they’ll fall through the cracks and never happen.

 Research shows that planning your exercise and scheduling it in your calendar actually makes you do it more frequently.